 The 2-m temperatures at 1800 UTC 2 February from the FULL simulation (Fig. 3.6b) are much lower in the center of the basin and appear closer to those observed (Fig. 2.1).
 Further, the bias and mean errors of the FULL simulation are sharply reduced relative to the 6-station sample (Table 3.1).
 However, both the BASE and FULL simulations develop unrealistic liquid and ice clouds, respectively on the 1st and the 6th when clouds were not observed (Fig. 3.4b).
 That results in lower temperatures than observed (Fig. 3.7).
 Temperatures at 2-m averaged over the entire simulation period demonstrate the colder CAP produced in the FULL relative to the BASE simulation (Fig. 3.8).
 The difference between those two fields indicates an average decrease in temperature of 1.25 to 1.75 °C throughout the interior of the basin with negligible differences elsewhere (Fig. 3.9a).

 These improved 2-m temperatures are related to the change from liquid to ice cloud particles.
 Snapshots of the cloud characteristics at 0600 UTC 5 February (Fig. 3.10) reflect similar total cloud amounts and coverage.
 The BASE run is dominated by liquid-phase particles, or “cloud water” (Fig. 3.10c), while the FULL run is dominated by ice-phase particles, or “cloud ice” (Fig. 3.10d).
 Since the liquid clouds produced in BASE are generally stratus while the ice clouds produced in FULL are primarily surface-based fog, occasionally periods of greater horizontal cloud coverage are found in BASE as the stratus is able to extend outwards away from the center of the basin.
 Considering that the sedimentation of cloud ice is turned off in the FULL simulation, there is greater cloud mass in that run relative to the BASE simulation.
-However, the liquid clouds in the BASE run produce 70-80 W m-2 of downwelling longwave radiation, while the ice clouds in the FULL run produce only 40-70 W m-2 over the same region at the same time, even with the extra cloud mass (compare Fig. 3.10e to Fig. 3.10f).
+However, the liquid clouds in the BASE run produce 70-80 W m-2 of downwelling longwave radiation, while the ice clouds in the FULL run produce only 40-70 W m-2 over the same region at the same time, despite the extra cloud mass (compare Fig. 3.10e to Fig. 3.10f).

 Averaged over the entire 6-day period, downwelling longwave radiation from the liquid clouds is 10-20 W m-2 more than from the ice clouds (Fig. 3.9b), which is consistent with the elevated temperatures over the entire period as well (Fig. 3.9a).
 The greatest difference in 2-m temperature is at the low elevations in center of the basin, while the greatest difference in longwave radiation is mid-way up the basin slope along the periphery of cloud cover.
 Table 3.2 demonstrates this behavior with mean differences calculated below specified elevations within the basin.
 Hence, the stratus clouds in the BASE simulation typically had greater spatial coverage than the ice fog in the FULL run, which leads to larger differences in longwave radiation in locales where liquid clouds are present and ice clouds are not.